Kevin-Robertson/Powermad/README.md

 ### Revoke-ADIDNSPermission

-This function removes an ACE to an DNS node or zone DACL.
+This function removes an ACE to a DNS node or zone DACL.

 ##### Example: